The Allen Thomas Group Independent Insurance Agency

 Similarly, the number of claims filed by employees can impact the cost of your policy.
 The more claims you file, the higher your premiums will be.
 You should expect higher premiums if you operate in an industry with a history of costly claims or deal with many claims per year.

 Safety measures reduce risks perceived by insurers when determining premiums charged for businesses covering their employee with worker’s comp insurance policies.
-Similarly, offering training programs, updated machinery, and equipment to employees help lower the cases of employee accidents, translating to fewer claim filings.
+Similarly, offering training programs, updated machinery, and equipment to employees helps lower the cases of employee accidents, translating to fewer claim filings.

 The specific requirements vary by state but generally apply to all businesses with employees.
 It is important for employers to understand and comply with their state’s workers’ compensation laws to avoid legal and financial consequences.